openvest/rebel-paredit/README.md

 I will have a preference for creating hooks so that additional functionality can be layered on with libraries.

-If you are wanting to contribute but don't know what to work on reach out to me on the clojurians slack channel.

 ## License